 Research to Build and Present Knowledge

 - Conduct short as well as more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation.
-GSW, GT, HFG
+GSW, GT, EA

 - Draw evidence from literary or informational texts to support analysis, reflection, and research.
-GSW, GT, HFG
+GSW, GT, EA

 Range of Writing